-There are also special verifiers called sentinels which protect normal verifiers from attacks or network outages.
+There are also special verifiers called sentinels that protect normal verifiers from attacks or network outages.
 Requirements for joining the mesh are simple.
-No special equipment with large amounts of processing power is necessary, nor does it provide any edge.
-Only unique IP address and always on Linux VPS is required.
+No special equipment with large amounts of processing power is necessary, nor does it provide an edge.
+Only a unique IP address and always-on Linux VPS are required.
 New verifiers are joining the mesh at a controlled rate.
-Wait times are based on a number of verifiers in the mesh and the number of verifiers waiting to join.
-At the current rate of around 500 in cycle verifiers and around 830 on the waitlist, one new verifier can join the mesh every two hours.
-You can also use this calculator, but it is not completely accurate at the moment.
-Update: the calculator is no longer relevant since the mesh entries are now lottery based.
+Wait times are based on a number of verifiers in the mesh and the number of verifiers waiting to enter.
+At the current rate of around 500 in cycle verifiers and about 830 on the waitlist, one new verifier can join the mesh every two hours.
+You can also use this calculator, but it is not entirely accurate at the moment.
+Update: the calculator is no longer relevant since the mesh entries are now lottery-based.

 High Energy Footprint

 Bitcoin uses a significant amount of electricity.
 Much more than most smaller countries.
 Without going into the details of that debate, we will just say that Nyzo uses only a tiny fraction of Bitcoin’s resources while performing the same tasks.
 Nyzo is obviously unproven technology and will have to pass the test of time, but it has solid foundations.